Edwin Way Teale: Career

 Teale served as president of the New York Entomological Society from 1944–1949 and the Brooklyn Entomological Society (later incorporated into the New York Entomological Society) from 1949–1953.

 Teale worked as a co-writer for a segment titled "Vernal Equinox" on the March 20, 1955 episode of Omnibus, a TV-Radio Workshop of the Ford Foundation produced by Robert Saudek and hosted by Alistair Cooke on the CBS Television Network.

 Teale became president of the Thoreau Society in 1958, the same year that Autumn Across America was presented to the White House Library.
 He received an Indiana Author's Day award in 1960 and the Doctor of Humane Letters (LHD) honorary degree from Indiana University in 1970.
 Earlham College honored Teale with an Honorary Doctor of Letters degree.

 In 1959, the Teales left the increasing suburbanization of their Long Island home for a 130 acre farm in Hampton, Connecticut, which they named "Trail Wood", and which Teale chronicled in A Naturalist Buys an Old Farm (1974).
 The property was further described in A Walk through the Year (1978).
 Situated next to the Natchaug State Forest, Trail Wood is now managed as a nature preserve by the Connecticut Audubon Society.

 In 1975, Teale received the Ecology Award from the Massachusetts Horticultural Society and the Conservation Medal from the New England Wildflower Society.

 Teale was an elected fellow of the American Association for the Advancement of Science and the New York Academy of Sciences, and an associate of the Royal Photographic Society.

 Death

 In 1980 while working with author Ann Zwinger on the book A Conscious Stillness: Two Naturalists on Thoreau's Rivers, Teale died.
 Teale's portion of the book was nearly complete at the time of his death, and he was included as co-author when the book was published in 1982.

-Teale's body was buried at North Cemetery, Hampton, Connecticut.

-Nellie Teal died in July, 1993 at the age of 92.
+Nellie Teale died in July, 1993 at the age of 92.

+Recognition

+In 2009, the Indiana Historical Bureau installed a historic marker in Porter County, Indiana, near Teale's grandparents’ farm where he spent summers.
+Teale wrote that his interest in nature was inspired during his stays at the farm.